gkorpal/gkorpal.github.io/_drafts/computations-in-higher-arithmetic.md

 ### Examples

-For elementary numer theory examples, you can use the [Micro introduction into Magma](http://legacy-www.math.harvard.edu/computing/magma/index.html) available on the legacy website of Haravard university's Department of Mathematics.
+For some elementary numer theory examples, see the [Micro introduction into Magma](http://legacy-www.math.harvard.edu/computing/magma/index.html) available on the legacy website of Haravard university's Department of Mathematics.
 However, we will take some examples from [SageMath](https://sagecell.sagemath.org/) and solve them using [Magma](http://magma.maths.usyd.edu.au/calc/).
 Note that, unlike SageMath, Magma doesn't have access to any plotting library like matplotlib.
 Therefore, we can't reproduce the graphical examples we saw above.

 - Ideal factorization